The Knight in the Area: Dream or Premonition

 "Seven... if you weren't there at that crucial time in my life, I know I wouldn't be near the level I am now.
 Nothing of this would have been possible without you.
 I almost quit playing soccer by forgetting why I loved it in the first place and by forgetting our promise from our childhood days, remember.
 And because of the long way we made together since then, I am willing to put what's best for the two of us above anything else."

 "Kakeru...
 Thank you."
 Nana replied before she locked her lips on Kakeru's lips.
 Both teenagers shared their longest kiss as neither wanted to let go of the other even though they already officially became a couple some time ago.
-Since the two met again almost 4 years ago, they realized how much they needed one another as well as how much it would be very difficult for them to go without one another.
+Since the two met again more than 4 years ago, they realized how much they needed one another as well as how much it would be very difficult for them to go without one another.

 After a few minutes, Nana broke the kiss realizing how they still have to get back home.
 "Kakeru, we have to get back home.
 It will be a big day tomorrow."

 "Right.
 Shall we?"
 Kakeru replied as he offered his right arm for Nana to grab, which she did before both continued the walk with their arms locked together like true couples do.
 A few minutes later, Kakeru and Nana arrived at the Mishimas' house; it was time for both lovers to part ways for the night.

 "Kakeru.
 I'll come and pick you up early in the morning.
 We'll need to be ready for the Graduation ceremony."